687000/HelloWorld/README.md

 - User can drag and move canvas if content is large than the canvas
 - User can view the SVG content once draw an element

-- Bug: Unable to select if user draws through button/out of canvas
+- Bug: unable to select if drawing’s path out of canvas
-- Bug: Must click the canvas once before able to click pen
+- Bug: Unselect after dragging if the mouse’ final position if out of the range of the object.
+When zoom out the speed of mouse is too fast so the selection will be deleted after dragging.